braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/phone_number_capture.md

 If you include a link in your in-app message that redirects to a URL and the end user is not on the minimum SDK versions specified, clicking on the link will close the message and the user will not be able to return to the message to submit the form.
 {% endalert %}

-## Creating a phone number capture form
+## Creating a phone number sign-up form

-When creating a drag-and-drop in-app message, select **Phone number capture form** for your template.
+When creating a drag-and-drop in-app message, select **SMS sign-up** or **WhatsApp sign-up** for your template.

-![Modal to select Phone number capture as a template when creating an in-app message.][img2]
+![Modal to select SMS sign-up or WhatsApp sign-up as a template when creating an in-app message.][img2]

 This template is supported for both mobile apps and web browsers.